The Cause of Knee Pain: Why It’s a Consequence of Something Else

 The knee is not the isolated joint many see it as.
 It’s just one aspect of your leg.
 It all works together.

 This tendency to miss the bigger picture can make it hard to understand your knee pain.
-Its hard to solve the whole puzzle if you don’t have all the pieces.
+It's hard to solve the whole puzzle if you don't have all the pieces.

 As a Physio, it seems that most feel their knee pain just “happens”.
 Accidents happen of course, but for the majority of us, our knees feel fine until they aren’t.